 It is sometimes surprising to learn that not all of our living relatives will be found on our genetic family tree.
 This is because we do not share DNA with all of our relatives.

 How many relatives will be missing?
+Many, many relatives are not on your genetic family tree.

-Don’t worry, you will still find Aunt Jane and your dad’s first cousin, Bob, along with your brothers and sister.
+Don’t worry, you will still find your Aunt Jane and your dad’s first cousin, Bob, along with your brothers and sister.
 Your parents will be there, too!

 The most important thing to understand is that all of your close relatives will all be on your genetic family tree.
 This is because you should share DNA with all of your close relatives.